-Whether you’re moving to Portland or just visiting this Oregon city, you simply have to check the best restaurants in Portland.
-Every newcomer should see the finest things a place has to offer, and that, if you ask us, includes the food, service, and ambiance in best neighborhood eateries.
+No matter if you just came to visit or you’ve moved to this Oregon city, you simply have to check the best restaurants in Portland.
+Every newcomer should see the finest things a place has to offer, and that, if you ask us, includes the food, service, and ambiance in the best neighborhood eateries.
 We’ve picked out the ones you shouldn’t miss once you wind up there.

 Ox Is One of the Best Restaurants in Portland